AFP logo at EBB Canberra

 We recognise the serious effects that drugs, alcohol and pharmaceutical abuse has on society.
 We expect our employees to be committed to the highest standards of personal integrity and professionalism.

 • You must not use prohibited drugs.
-This extends to consumption in in Australia and overseas, regardless of use been decriminalised and/or legalised
+This extends to consumption in Australia and overseas, regardless of use been decriminalised and/or legalised

 • Abuse of pharmaceutical products is also prohibited.
 Inappropriate use or abuse of pharmaceutical products extends to use which exceeds the norms of clinical and therapeutic activity, including: